 (b) Unregistered taxpayer.

 (4) imposes a five percent penalty on the tax due for any period of time where a person engages in a taxable activity and does not voluntarily register prior to being contacted by the department.
 "Voluntarily register" means to properly complete and submit a master application to any agency or entity participating in the unified business identifier (UBI) program for the purpose of obtaining a UBI number, all of which is done before any contact from the department.
-For example, if a person properly completes and submits a master application to the department of labor and industries for the purpose of obtaining a UBI number, and this is done prior to any contact from the department of revenue, the department considers that person to have voluntarily registered.
-A person has not voluntarily registered if a UBI number is obtained by any means other than submitting a properly completed master application.
+For example, if a person properly completes and submits a business license application to the department of labor and industries for the purpose of obtaining a UBI number, and this is done prior to any contact from the department of revenue, the department considers that person to have voluntarily registered.
+A person has not voluntarily registered if a UBI number is obtained by any means other than submitting a properly completed business license application.
 WAC 458-20-101

 (Tax registration and tax reporting) provides additional information regarding the UBI program.